-Worship, Bible Study, and Fellowship
+Worship and Fellowship

 Deaf Ministry History

 In 1984 Trinity church, in conjunction with the Inner Mission Society, expanded the Deaf ministry by calling a Lutheran pastor who was fluent in ASL to a part time position.
 The Deaf congregation then worshiped every other Sunday, while Bible study was held weekly.
 As the congregation grew, a Deaf Sunday School was added.
 As numbers have declined, improved technology enables Trinity to continue its ministry to those who are deaf and hard of hearing through interpreted services with the full congregation.